GARDEN TIPS – HOW TO SELECT PLANTS FOR YOUR GARDEN? – 2022

 • Lilac: Sun-loving, lovely scent.

 • Forsythia: Gorgeous yellow.
-Also has dwarf variety.
+Also has a dwarf variety.

 How to select plants – BEST AVAILABLE DECIDUOUS PLANT SELECTION:

-• Lilac: We’ve talked about this beauty above in the flowering plants section.
+• Lilac: We’ve talked about this beauty above in the flowering plant section.

 • Rose: Classic beauty, sun-loving.